Warren Buffett is arguably the greatest investor of all time.

 Yet many investors get itchy feet and want to do more, put another deal together or buy another property.

 There are stages in the property cycle and times in your investment journey when it is best to sit back and wait for the right opportunities because wealth is the transfer of money from the impatient to the patient.

 By the way…

-I do not think this is the time in the cycle to do nothing.
+I don’t think this is the time in the cycle to do nothing.

 There are still some great opportunities for those who know where to look for them.